 If you'd like your own private chalet, please speak to us before booking, and we can discuss with you whether this is possible and it would be subject to availability and paying the additional costs.

 More information can be found on the Stewarts Bay Lodge website: https://stewartsbaylodge.com.au/

 What type of food do we eat?

-For the day treks, you will be provided with a pre-packed lunch pack that is prepared by Gabriel's of the Bay chefs which is the restaurant located at Stewarts Bay Lodge.
+For the day treks, you will be provided with a pre-packed lunch pack that is prepared by the On the Bay chefs, which is the restaurant located at Stewarts Bay Lodge.
 The pre-packed lunch will also include morning tea and trail snacks.
-Breakfast each day will be an al-a-carted breakfast at Gabriel's on the Bay restaurant.
-You will have two a-la-carte dinners at Gabriel's on the Bay restaurant at Stewarts Bay Lodge and one dinner at '1830' Bar & Grill.
+Breakfast each day will be an al-a-carted breakfast at On the Bay restaurant.
+You will have two a-la-carte dinners at On the Bay restaurant at Stewarts Bay Lodge and one dinner at 1830 restaurant.
 All meals will be of restaurant quality.
-You will also have the opportunity to bring your own snacks or in between food, as the chalets at Stewarts Bay are self-contained.
+You will also have the opportunity to bring your own snacks or in-between food, as the chalets at Stewarts Bay are self-contained.

 Port Arthur is a very small township but has some modern facilities and small shops.
 The township and local region are geared very much to the bustling tourist market.

 Why use Peak Potential Adventures?

 Our guides and the way we run our treks are second to none.
 You will only get very experienced guides on our treks that you can trust and have local knowledge.
 We pride ourselves on ensuring that everyone has a positive, rewarding and safe experience.
 We leave nothing to chance in our preparation and are always thinking about our client's safety and enjoyment during the trek.